tejucodes10/Nature-Inspired-Living-Approach-NILA/README.md

 ## Introduction -
-NILA: Nature Inspired Living Approach - Where Sustainability Meets Everyday Life The project redefines sustainability for everyone, ensuring our user interfaces are friendly and easy to use.
+NILA: Nature Inspired Living Approach - Where Sustainability Meets Everyday Life The project redefines sustainability for everyone, ensuring our user interfaces are friendly, easy to use and multilingual.
 We've made complex issues simple, aligning with UN Sustainable Development Goals.
 From carbon footprints to urban planning, NILA is your guide to a greener lifestyle, designed to be effortlessly impactful for all.

 ### 📹  Demo Video -
 ### 🌻Ideation State Presentation : https://drive.google.com/file/d/1LGQwT4VxPuSAMrMoBirjR7pRWQRMW_Ie/view?usp=sharing